-Companies big and small often do not sufficiently control their maintenance, repair and operations (MRO) expenses.
+Companies big and small have this one thing in common: They do not sufficiently control their maintenance, repair and operations (MRO) expenses.
 Consider that only 50 percent of the MRO parts requirements are found in the storeroom, amounting to 65-70 percent of the spend.
-The rest are purchased as spot buys, causing costly transactions and squirreled away sub-stocks.
+The rest are purchased as spot buys, causing costly transactions and squirreled away sub-stocks. ("If I need three, I must buy 12 and put nine on a shelf somewhere.")
 Storeroom inventory generally turns less than once a year, and the request-to-fill rate is commonly less that 80 percent.

+An analysis of transaction costs by Aberdeen shows that purchase order processing costs about $57 each for U.S. industrial organizations.
+MRO in manufacturing accounts for just 6-10 percent of the total spend but creates 80 percent of the company's paper processing costs.
 Each $1.0 million in MRO spend creates approximately 3,500 purchase order cycles (issues, receipts, POs, invoices) relating to MRO.
-At a cost of $57 each (based on Aberdeen Group estimates), the paper burden is almost $200,000, or 20 percent of each $1 million spent on MRO, plus the cost of dealing with hundreds of suppliers.
+At a cost of $57 each, the paper burden is $200,000, or 20 percent of each $1 million spent on MRO, plus the cost of dealing with hundreds of suppliers.

 Imagine a big box home improvement store with a negative inventory turn, 50 percent of the customer's needs not there, stockouts occurring 20 percent of the time and the store making no markup on material sold.
 Such a store would not survive.
 And yet this is how most MRO storerooms operate: Storeroom requisitions to plant budget holders are issued at the purchase price without a fee (markup), and the operation loses money that is not recovered in the manufacturing process.
 The effect is a drain on the net profit of each facility.

-Good intentions from corporate efforts to rein in MRO spending frequently fall short due to lack of plant compliance, the inherent flaws in the RFQ-market basket process (bad descriptions, brand questions, etc.), and a clouded understanding as to who owns the MRO responsibility.
+Good intentions from corporate efforts to rein in MRO spending frequently fall short due to lack of plant compliance ("I can get it cheaper from my local guy"), the inherent flaws in the RFQ-market basket process (bad descriptions, brand questions, etc.), and a clouded understanding as to who owns the MRO responsibility.

 Why do these conditions continue to exist?
 Do any of the following sound familiar:

-And let’s not forget the cross-functional conflicts arising over MRO.
+And let's not forget the myriad of cross-functional conflicts that arise over MRO.

-Alternatively, look to a personalized third-party MRO scope of work reflecting world-class storeroom principles.
-Bring in a firm that specializes in onsite storeroom management.
-These firms understand how to implement effective indirect materials programs, they know how to avoid the bumps along the way, and they can bring systematic, time-tested strategies to the table.
-Often they can also bring supplier discounts by aggregating spend across multiple clients.
-And they must be able to achieve not only immediate-term results but long-term continuous improvement to retain their customer relationships.
+An alternative approach is to look to a personalized third-party MRO scope of work that reflects world-class storeroom principles.
+Since your core competency is not stores operations, why continue to do it?
+Get out of the storeroom business and let the experts do it by bringing in a firm that specializes in onsite storeroom management.
+These firms understand how to implement effective indirect materials programs, they know the bumps along the way and how to avoid them, and they can bring systematic, time-tested strategies to the table.
+Often they can also bring supplier discounts because they are able to aggregate spend across multiple clients.
+And they must be able to achieve not only immediate-term results but long-term continuous improvement in order to retain their customer relationships.